dirkfabisch/mediator/_posts/2016-05-16-the-not-so-insane-case-for-omitting-punkbuster-in-battlefield-1.md

 ---
-id: 379
+title:
-title: 'The (not so insane) case for omitting Punkbuster in Battlefield 1'
+ 'The (not so insane) case for omitting Punkbuster in Battlefield 1'
 date: '2016-05-16T11:43:18-07:00'
 author: Sargonas
 layout: post